 SCD impacts about 100,000 Americans and is the most common inherited blood disorder in the US.
 People diagnosed with SCD can experience worse health outcomes and a shorter life expectancy than the average American.

-When taking part in a clinical trial, you (or your child) will receive attentive care from a team of healthcare providers and researchers.
+When taking part in a clinical trial, you will receive attentive care from a team of healthcare providers and researchers.

 Participation in the DREAM study could lead to improvements in the treatment of SCD and how it’s managed for current and future generations.